3/10/2021

 speaker

-Hi.
-This is Kelly Gershkis on for Joe.
-Maybe one about indications outside of IBD for your oral IL-23 antagonists.
+Hi, this is Kelly Erskine on for Joe.
+Maybe one about indications outside of IBB for your oral IL-23 antagonist.
 How are you approaching or maybe thinking about the bioavailability differences that might be needed for more systemic indications versus those that are more gut-restricted?
-And are there any attributes of your new agents, PN235 or 232, that you designed in or selected for that might lend themselves to a more gut-restricted or more systemic profile?
-Thanks.
+And are there any attributes of your new agents, PN235 or 232, that you designed in or selected for that might lend themselves to a more gut-restricted or a more systemic profile?

 speaker

 That's an excellent question, Kelly.
 Really appreciate it.
 And as you know, we are a peptide technology platform company, and we like to be the pioneers in the advancement of the field of peptidic science.
-So initially we went on the journey of discovering peptides that were as potent as antibodies.
-The next step was that making peptides that are orally stable and gut-restricted, and maybe the ultimate holy grail in the field of peptides would be where we could make peptides orally bioavailable.
-So for the IL-23 program in general, our future undertakings, we would not be shying away from targets or approaches that actually require some sort of systemic oral bioavailability.
-But that's how I would frame it.
+So initially, we went on the journey of discovering peptides that were as potent as antibodies.
+The next step was that making peptides that are orally stable and gut restricted.
+And maybe the ultimate holy grail in the field of peptides would be where we could make peptides orally viable.
+So for the I-23 program in general, our future undertakings, we would not be shying away from targets or approaches that actually require some sort of systemic oral viability.
+That's how I would frame it.

 speaker